Windows OS Hub

 Get-ADObject -Filter { Deleted -eq $True -and ObjectClass -eq 'group' -and Name -like '*Allow*' } –IncludeDeletedObjects| Restore-ADObject –verbose

-To restore a computer:
+To restore a computer account:

 Get-ADObject -Filter { Deleted -eq $True -and ObjectClass -eq 'computer' -and Name -like '*PCCA-sdd9302*' } –IncludeDeletedObjects| Restore-ADObject –verbose